Biological and Immunotherapy

 Building an immune system for fighting cancer

-Biological therapy and immunotherapy are advanced treatments that use the body’s natural defenses to fight disease—including cancer.
-Because there are many types of therapies available, our doctors can recommend the best option for your type of cancer.
+Biological therapy and immunotherapy are advanced treatments that use the body’s natural defenses to fight disease, including cancer.
+With many types of therapies available, our doctors can recommend the best option for your type of cancer.

 Biological therapy